 1. Wisconsin’s Twist on a Classic — The Brandy Old Fashioned

 Did you know Wisconsin consumes the most brandy per capita in the country?
-Part of the reason is due to our unofficial state cocktail, the Brandy Old Fashioned.
-It’s the Old Fashioned cocktail you know and love, but substituting brandy for the whiskey.
+Part of the reason is due to our official state cocktail, the Brandy Old Fashioned.
+It’s the Old Fashioned cocktail you know and love, with brandy in place of whiskey.

 During World War II, alcohol grains were sent to the front in Europe.
 That meant US alcohol producers had to rely on subpar ingredients — and the results were questionable.
 Luckily, some lost cases of aged brandy found their way to Wisconsin, and the spirit’s popularity took off.
 We already loved Old Fashioneds, so we started using brandy and never looked back.

 What do gangster John Dillinger, actor Johnny Depp and bootleg liquor have in common?
 They all paid a visit to Little Bohemia Lodge in Manitowish Waters.
 In 1934, Dillinger came to Little Bohemia to stay for a few days.
 The FBI got a tip about the outlaw’s presence, leading to a shootout.
 Dillinger escaped, but the bullet holes are still visible.
 As for Johnny Depp, he played Dillinger in Public Enemies, the 2009 movie featuring the raid.
-Check it out — Little Bohemia is still an operating bar, restaurant and lodge.
+Check it out — Little Bohemia is still an operating bar, restaurant and lodge and a great spot to enjoy classic Wisconsin drinks with friends.

 3. Taste Wisconsin’s Terroir with Local Wine & Cider